nicopranama/inc-solutions/README.md

 ## Notes
 - These solutions were written under contest time constraints.
 - Some codes may not be fully optimized or cleaned up after the contest.
-- Repository is meant for learning and reference purposes only.
+- Repository is meant for learning and reference purposes only